 Previously, Willie Keeler had done it against the Washington Senators in 1905, and Frank LaPorte against the Philadelphia Athletics in 1906.

-I was able to find a list of all Yankee walkoff home runs, but not a corresponding list for the Red Sox.
+I was able to find a list of all Yankee walkoff home runs, now updated through Mark Teixeira's valedictory against the Sox on September 28, 2016. but not a corresponding list for the Red Sox.
 You would think that someone, somewhere, would have, at the very least, compiled a list of Sox walkoff homers just against the Yankees.
 If there is such a list somewhere, let me know in the Comments section.

 May 6, 1915, Polo Grounds.
 The Yankees beat the Red Sox in 13 innings, 4-3.
 The losing pitcher was a rookie from Baltimore.
-But that rookie did hit his 1st major league home run, having previously had 8 at-bats this season and 10 the year before.
+But that rookie did hit his 1st major league home run in this game, having previously had 8 at-bats this season and 10 the year before.
 The Yankee who gave it up was named Jack Warhop.
 The Boston rookie?
-George "Babe" Ruth.
+Their pitcher that day: George Herman "Babe" Ruth.

 Damon Runyon, the great sportswriter whose writings on New York City street life would one day form the basis for the musical Guys and Dolls, wrote this at the time: "Fanning this Ruth is not as easy as the name and the occupation might indicate.
 In the third inning, Ruth knocked the slant out of one of Jack Warhop's underhanded subterfuges, and put the baseball in the right field stands for a home run.
 Ruth was discovered by Jack Dunn in a Baltimore school a year ago where he had not attained his left-handed majority, and was adopted and adapted by Jack for use of the Orioles.
 He is now quite a demon pitcher and demon hitter when he connects."

 November 2, 1916, Fenway Park.
-Joseph Lannin sells the Red Sox to Harry Frazee.
-Frazee owned the Red Sox from 1916 to 1923.
+Joseph Lannin sells the Red Sox to Harry Frazee, who would own the Red Sox until 1923.
 He liked baseball, but he loved musical theater, and he owned the Longacre Theater in New York.
 His office was in the same 42nd Street building as the Yankees' offices.
 (Most teams did not have their offices in their ballparks until decades later.)
-This would be very significant in the next few years.
+This would be very significant over the next few years.

-July 29, 1919, Times Square, New York.
-Frazee trades pitcher Carl Mays to the Yankees for $40,000 and 2 players you don't need to remember, as they never did much for either club.
+July 30, 1919, Times Square, New York.
+Frazee trades pitcher Carl Mays to the Yankees for Bob Russell, Allen McGraw (neither of whom ever did much for either club) and $40,000.
 There was a hell of a to-do about this, as Mays had jumped the Sox and was suspended, and, at the time, the rules said you couldn't trade a suspended player.

 This trade pretty much split the American League: Frazee, Yankee owner Jacob Ruppert, and Chicago White Sox owner Charlie Comiskey were on one side; on the other were AL founder and President Ban Johnson and the owners of the other 5 clubs.
 They were the brothers John and Ben Shibe and Connie Mack of the Philadelphia Athletics, former Yankee manager Clark Griffith of the Washington Senators, Frank Navin and Walter Briggs of the Detroit Tigers, Phil Ball of the St. Louis Browns, and Sunny Jim Dunn of the Cleveland Indians.